PaulioRandall/go-trackable/README.md

 **Wrapping errors**

-You can return a tracked or untracked error directly but it's recommended to call one of the receiving functions `CausedBy`, `Because`, or `BecauseOf` with additional information.
+You can return a tracked or untracked error directly but it's recommended to call one of the receiving functions `CausedBy`, `Because`, `BecauseOf`, or `ContextFor` with additional information.

 ```go
 var (